-The administration of each Graduate Program is delegated to a Dean or Director.
-The Dean/Director of each program reports to the Vice President for Graduate Programs and Institutional Assessment.
+The administration of each Graduate Program is delegated to a Dean.
+The Dean of each program reports to the Vice President for Academic Affairs.
 The Graduate Committee is responsible for all graduate curricular and assessment matters and to ensure that graduate students are given a fair and equitable opportunity to have a successful and satisfying academic experience.